 I’m an historian of colonial, revolutionary, and early national North America.
-My book, Dangerous Guests: Enemy Captives and Revolutionary Communities during the War for Independence, approaches the Patriots’ hosting of British and German prisoners as a window onto early American identity formation in the diverse wartime interior.
+My book, Dangerous Guests: Enemy Captives and Revolutionary Communities during the War for Independence, approaches the patriots’ hosting of British and German prisoners as a window onto early American identity formation in the diverse wartime interior.
 My current research concerns an infamous murder case in revolutionary New England.
-I’ve received fellowships from the Colonial Williamsburg Foundation, the American Antiquarian Society, the German Historical Institute, the Library Company of Philadelphia, the Historical Society of Pennsylvania, and the David Library of the American Revolution.
+I’ve held fellowships from the Colonial Williamsburg Foundation, the American Antiquarian Society, the German Historical Institute, the Library Company of Philadelphia, the Historical Society of Pennsylvania, and the David Library of the American Revolution.

 - B.A., University of Hawaii, 1995